Careless Whisper: Speech-to-Text Hallucination Harms

 \subsection{Limitations}

 Our work compares a relatively small set of aphasia speakers to control group speakers in a setting where they are being asked a standard slate of interview questions.
 If a broader set of topics were to be discussed, it is possible that the scope of hallucinations would be widened.
-Furthermore, we note that our tabulation of hallucinations is likely an undercount due to the initial restriction on yielding different outcomes between the April and May 2023 API runs.
-In the case where both April and May 2023 transcriptions included hallucinations, these would not be counted in our above tabulation.
+Furthermore, we note that our tabulation of hallucinations is likely an undercount due to the initial restriction on non-deterministically yielding different outcomes between the April and May 2023 API runs.
+In cases where both April and May 2023 transcriptions included the same hallucinations, these hallucinations would not be counted in our above tabulation.

 Finally, there is one category of hallucinations that we did not tabulate in the above counts due to the additional resources necessary to determine whether they would indeed qualify as a hallucination: the appearance of other languages.
 For example, Whisper is prone to generating non-English transcriptions even when provided an argument indicating that the target language is English.
 In some cases, this is a bonus: for individuals who code switch, transcriptions can be provided accurately in the correct language.
 However, in other cases, the non-target language is simply being hallucinated.
-See Figure~\ref{fig:language_hallucinations} for an example of each case: while the example in Ukranian is a faithful transcription of the true speech, the example in Chinese shows telltale signs of hallucination (e.g., repeated copies of a phrase), and ends with four characters translating to ``thanks for watching''---an example of the harm of false video-based authority or phishing.
+See Figure~\ref{fig:language_hallucinations} for an example of each case: while the example in Ukranian is a faithful transcription of the true speech, the example in Chinese shows telltale signs of hallucination (e.g., repeated copies of a phrase), and ends with four characters translating to ``thanks for watching''---an example of the harm of false authority.